Sasanian Empire: Buddhism and Judaism

-Some of the recent excavations have discovered the Buddhist, Hindu and Jewish religious sites in the empire.
-Buddhism rivalled Zoroastrian influence in Bactria and Margiana, in the far easternmost territories.
-A very large Jewish community flourished under Sasanian rule, with thriving centers at Isfahan, Babylon and Khorasan, and with its own semiautonomous Exilarchate leadership based in Mesopotamia.
+Some of the recent excavations have discovered the Buddhist, Hindu, and Jewish religious sites in the empire.
+Buddhism rivaled Zoroastrian influence in Bactria and Margiana, in the far easternmost territories.
+A very large Jewish community flourished under Sasanian rule, with thriving centers at Isfahan, Babylon, and Khorasan, and with its own semi-autonomous Exilarchate leadership based in Mesopotamia.
 Jewish communities suffered only occasional persecution.
 They enjoyed a relative freedom of religion, and were granted privileges denied to other religious minorities.
 Shapur I (Shabur Malka in Aramaic) was a particular friend to the Jews.
 His friendship with Shmuel produced many advantages for the Jewish community.

 Language

 Official languages

 During the early Sasanian period, Middle Persian along with Koine Greek and Parthian appeared in the inscriptions of the early Sasanian kings.
 However, by the time Narseh (r.
 293–302) was ruling, Greek was no longer in use, perhaps due to the disappearance of Greek or the efforts of the anti-Hellenic Zoroastrian clergy to remove it once and for all.
 This was probably also because Greek was commonplace among the Romans/Byzantines, the rivals of the Sasanians.
 Parthian soon disappeared as an administrative language too, but was continued to be spoken and written in the eastern part of the Sasanian Empire, the homeland of the Parthians.
 Furthermore, many of the Parthian aristocrats who had entered into Sasanian service after the fall of the Parthian Empire still spoke Parthian, such as the seven Parthian clans, who possessed much power within the empire.
 The Sasanian Empire appears to have stopped using the Parthian language in their official inscriptions during the reign of Narseh.

 Aramaic, like in the Achaemenid Empire, was widely used in the Sasanian Empire (from Antioch to Mesopotamia), although Imperial Aramaic began to be replaced by Middle Persian as the administrative language.